1. Will I be a certified yoga teacher after completing the course?

 And because of the online component, we are able to make the material more streamlined and concise so that there isn’t the same kind of “filler” hours that you find in other trainings.
 You get lifetime access to the course and after certifying, you can go through the course, live calls and/or immersions each year, with the new cohorts to stay connected and engaged.

 In our opinion, it doesn’t matter about the total number of hours, it’s more about the quality of the training over quantity.
 If you complete the requirements of the certification, we are happy to give a certification (200 or 300h) that the yoga world understands... but to us, that’s just a piece of paper.
 You get a progressive training that is different, relevant and applicable to who you are as a teacher.

 3. Are you Yoga Alliance registered?

 Creating content to fit into a narrow box of outdated standards would be a disserve to what we know what yoga teachers need to feel confident in what they do.
-Augmenting the movement education with teaching tools and strategies, supported by leadership while integrated through mindfulness and contemplative practices, allows us to build a rich and well-rounded educational experience.
+Augmenting the movement education with teaching tools and strategies, supported by leadership while integrated through mindfulness, yoga philosophy and history in a modern context and accessibility and social justice allows us to build a rich and well-rounded educational experience.

 Our students choose this course because of the high quality of the content and understand the immense benefits of this approach to yoga, both for their own growth and those they work with.